How to Import Music Into PowerPoint: A 2026 Guide

 - Already exported as M4A: Keep it if playback tests cleanly.

-Mastering Your Audio Playback Settings
+Getting Your Playback Settings Right

-Start with the Playback tab
+Start With the Playback Tab

 The second decision is whether it should keep playing as slides change.
 Play Across Slides is the setting that stops the track from restarting every time you advance.

-Hide the icon and clean up the slide
+Hide the Icon and Clean Up the Slide

 A good workflow for trimmed music:

-Here’s a simple way to choose:
+A simple way to choose:

-| Setting | Use it when | Result |
+| Setting | Use It When | Result |

 |---|---|---|